jiahao42/MIT-JOS/lab1/articles/lab1-exercise8.md

 #define COM_RX		0	// In:	Receive buffer (DLAB=0)
 ```

-We can see what the ports do [here](http://bochs.sourceforge.net/techspec/PORTS.LST):
+We can check what the ports do [here](http://bochs.sourceforge.net/techspec/PORTS.LST):

 ```plain
 03F8	w	serial port, transmitter holding register, which contains the